Bachelor of Nutrition Science FAQ

 Minimum Entry requirements in terms of prerequisite subjects for 1st year entry for are:

-A study score (non-scaled) of 30 or higher in Year 12 English/English Language/English Literature; OR a study score of 35 or higher in English as a Second language; OR a Distinction grade in a tertiary unit recognised as being equivalent to Year 12 English
+English: Australian VCE subjects: English: Units 3 and 4 / a study score of at least 27 in English (EAL) or 25 in English other than EAL.; OR a Distinction grade in a tertiary unit recognised as being equivalent to Year 12 English

-A study score (non-scaled) or 25 or higher in Year 12 Chemistry or Biology; OR a Distinction grade in a tertiary unit recognised as being equivalent to Year 12 Chemistry or Biology.
+Chemistry OR Biology: Units 3 & 4: a study score of at least at least 25 in either Chemistry or Biology; OR a Distinction grade in a tertiary unit recognised as being equivalent to Year 12 Chemistry or Biology.

 If you don't meet the English pre-requisite, what can you do?